 - there is a bloated feeling or knotted sensation in the abdomen

-The doctor will ask the patient about their medical history and dietary habits and carry out a physical exam.
+They will ask the patient about their medical history and dietary habits and carry out a physical exam to determine whether there is any distension in the abdomen.
+They may check for gas by tapping the abdomen and listening for a hollow sound.

-The doctor may ask about bowel movements, whether there is any straining when passing a stool, or whether there is abdominal pain after meals.
+They may ask about bowel movements, whether there is any straining when passing a stool, whether there is abdominal pain after meals, and how long the flatulence has lasted.